 This was funded by a CLA Dam Dos Project Grant.

 Artist Talk by SIV Serey, 6pm-7.30pm, 15 August

-Reading of three scripts developed during a recent storytelling workshop held by CLA; ‘Fortune Teller’ but LIM Phanna, ‘Chapei’ by SOUNG Sotheara, and ‘Alone’ by CHHORN Sina.
+Reading of three scripts developed during a recent series of theater writing workshops held by CLA; ‘Fortune Teller’ but LIM Phanna, ‘Chapei’ by SOUNG Sotheara, and ‘Alone’ by CHHORN Sina.

 CLA Theater, National Museum, 21 August, 2.30-4pm

 A discussion of the roots of traditional theater in Cambodia and Malaysia

 Excerpts from Cambodian Yike and Malaysian Jikey – two related traditional forms of dance theater,

 UC, 23 August, 5.30-6.30pm